Top six kitten care tips: A vet's guide

 3. Have your kitten spayed or neutered before six months of age

-Pet overpopulation is a serious concern, because there are often more kittens available than there are available homes.
-By ensuring that your kitten is spayed or neutered before they reach reproductive maturity, you’re doing your part to prevent accidental breeding and avoid contributing to pet overpopulation.
+Unless you want many more kittens on your hands in the future (and chances are you don’t), ensure your kitten is spayed or neutered before they reach reproductive maturity.
+This will prevent accidental breeding and avoid contributing to pet overpopulation.

 4. Use a prescription product to prevent parasites

-Parasites, such as fleas, intestinal worms, and heartworms, pose a serious risk to cats.
-While you may not think your indoor cat is at risk, veterinarians commonly diagnose parasites even in indoor cats.
+Parasites, such as fleas, intestinal worms, and heartworms, pose a serious risk to cats and they’re among 32 of the most common illnesses in cats.
 Fleas aren’t just disgusting and annoying; they can spread serious viral infections.
 Intestinal worms can trigger vomiting and diarrhea, while heartworms can be deadly.
-Therefore, you should give your pet a veterinarian-recommended parasite preventative, beginning in kittenhood and continuing throughout the remainder of your cat’s life.

 5. Provide your kitten with healthy outlets for play and exercise

-As you may have noticed, kittens have a lot of energy!
-It’s important to provide your kitten with plenty of healthy opportunities for play.
-Not only will this increase your cat’s mental well-being, it will also decrease the likelihood that your cat develops bad habits, such as attacking you or chewing on your hands.
+Kittens have a lot of energy and it’s important to provide them with plenty of healthy opportunities for play.
+As well as improving your cat’s mental well-being, it will decrease the likelihood of your cat developing bad habits, such as attacking you or chewing on your hands.

 6. “Kitten-proof” your home carefully